mvolkmann/blog/src/flutter.md

 | `reverse()`                 | animates value from `upperBound` to `lowerBound`             |
 | `stop()`                    | stops animation                                              |

+TODO: What methods take an argument of type `AnimationController`?
+TODO: The `Tween` `animate` method takes one as its first positional argument.
+TODO: The `AnimationBuilder` contructor takes one in its `animation` argument.
+TODO: Are there others?

 Multiple animations can be controlled by the same controller instance.

+TODO: This seems to not be true!
+TODO: I haven't found which widget constructors have an argument of this type.
+Pass an `AnimationController` instance to the `controller` argument of an explicit animation.

 Explicit animations can be composed to perform multiple, simultaneous animations.